YbFan115/ybfan115.github.io/content/en/Projects/first.md

 draft: false
 ---

- - Undergraduate research project, 09/20 - 05/21
+ - Funded Undergraduate research project, 09/20 - 05/21
- - Presentation on undergraduate academic works competition
  - Advisor: Associate Professor Yan Yan (Ph.D. in communication at University of Alabama)

 ## Background

-Internet and technology use have changed the government behavior and the public life.
-In China, a large number of government related official accounts on Weibo (which is a Chinese online platform like Twitter) has been run to better conduct governance.
+Internet technology use has changed the government behavior and the public life.
+In China, a large number of government-related official accounts on Weibo (which is a Chinese online platform like Twitter) has been run to better conduct governance.

 This project was focused on a typical set of official accounts run by departments of the local government in a particular district.
 In this case, local citizens or residents have digital access to posing questions relevant about the public life, and are promised to get a prompt response and feedback from the government on the Weibo platform.
 The following figure shows how the feedback pattern runs.